- How do I apply for financial aid?

 Most aid at Macalester is based on each applicant's financial need; this is called “need-based” aid.
 We look at family income and other factors to determine aid packages.
 Macalester emphasizes need-based aid to keep the college accessible to talented students from a variety of economic backgrounds.

 Macalester offers several special scholarships that are based on academic merit rather than financial need.

 With the exception of the National Merit Scholarship (which requires a special procedure), you will automatically be considered for merit-based aid when you apply for admission to Macalester.
 Merit-based scholarships are awarded for a four-year period.
 If you qualify, you may receive need-based financial aid in addition to these scholarships.

 Federal and state regulations require that the custodial parent (and step-parent, if applicable) complete the application for federal and college financial aid.
-Macalester requires the non-custodial parent to complete the College Scholarship Service (CSS) Noncustodial Parent Form, which should be returned to Macalester.
+Macalester requires the non-custodial parent to complete the College Scholarship Service (CSS) Noncustodial Parent Form.

 If you are considering applying for aid as an independent student, you must contact the Macalester Financial Aid Office before completing your financial aid application.
 All sources of financial aid at Macalester require students to be 24 years old in order to be considered independent, with very few exceptions.
 Students entering Macalester as dependent will be treated in that manner by the college in future years.

 Students who participate in Macalester-approved programs may apply for and receive financial aid.
 Macalester is committed to providing financial aid to ensure that students who want to study off-campus can do so, regardless of family income.
 Visit our Policies section for more answers to frequently asked questions about Off-Campus Study and Financial Aid.